starknet-edu/starknetbook/src/ch02-01-introduction-starkli-scarb-katana.md

 This rudimentary smart contract serves as a starting point.

 Compile the contract with the Scarb compiler.
-If Scarb isn't installed, consult the [Setting up your Environment](https://book.starknet.io/chapter_1/environment_setup.html) section.
+If Scarb isn't installed, consult the [Installation](ch02-01-basic-installation.md) section.

 ```bash
 scarb build